Last updated on November 14th, 2021

 All that aside, does that mean alcohol makers are targeting kids?
 I’m sure if the CDC and the FDA had that on their political agenda they would conveniently formulate another compelling junk science study.

 Old News -Sept.
 17th , 2014

 Action on Smoking and Health (ASH) in Britain has confirmed that vaping among young people is very rare.
 Only 1.8 percent of youth regularly used ecigs and 90 percent of that small group had been previous smokers before they started vaping.

-Recent News – April 17th, 2018 – FDA Commissioner Dr. Scott Gottlieb testified at a House Appropriations subcommittee, saying there was “excessive use of e-cigarettes among youths”…the danger being that these youths would eventually start smoking cigarettes.
+More Recent News – April 17th, 2018 – Former FDA Commissioner Dr. Scott Gottlieb testified at a House Appropriations subcommittee, saying there was “excessive use of e-cigarettes among youths”…the danger being that these youths would eventually start smoking cigarettes.

 The Commissioner stated that the “first steps” will be to target retailers selling e-cigarettes to minors; levying warning letters and, if necessary, heavy fines.
-Although it was not mentioned in this announcement, Gottlieb has said the FDA is seriously considering banning e-liquids that are flavored with anything other than tobacco.
+Although it was not mentioned in this announcement, Dr. Gottlieb has said the FDA is seriously considering banning e-liquids that are flavored with anything other than tobacco.